 He is presently instructed by the Dobbs Review, the ongoing high-profile independent review into the HBOS Reading fraud.
 He has a unique specialism in enforcement law, having regularly acted in enforcement proceedings concerning high value and foreign judgments.

 Alistair is a mentor under the ‘Mentoring for Underrepresented Groups at the Planning, Public Law and Property Bar’ scheme.
+Alistair is a member of Cornerstone Climate, our cross-disciplinary practice group for climate litigation and advice.

 Having obtained his undergraduate degree at University College London, Alistair earned his Graduate Diploma in Law with Distinction at the University of Law and was awarded the Buchanan Prize from Lincoln’s Inn for Outstanding Performance on the BPTC.